 It should be noted that union membership has been declining sharply and steadily.
 For example in 1950 approximately 40% of American workers were members of a union.
-By contrast, in 2018 the number was 11%
+By contrast, in 2019 according to the Bureau of Labor Statistics, the number was approximately 11%

 Historical accounts differ, but one or both of these men are credited with being the first to propose a holiday to celebrate labor.
 In any event, the CLU planned and organized the first LD celebration in NYC on September 5, 1885.
 Approximately, 20,000 workers and their families participated.
 The concept spread.
 In 1887 Oregon became the first state to sanction the holiday.

 The Pullman Labor Strike in 1893 provided the final impetus for a national labor holiday.
 The Pullman Company had been founded and was run by George Pullman.
 Pullman, IL, where the company operated, was a classic company town.
 All the workers lived there and paid rent to the company, which was automatically deducted from their paychecks.
 Workers’ housing was segregated according to their jobs; everyone shopped at the Company Store.

 Many viewed such an arrangement as a form of slavery, because workers were, in actuality, trapped due to their omnipresent debt to the Company.
 (Think of the song “Sixteen Tons.”)
 In 1893 the country was in the midst of a recession.
 The company laid off hundreds of workers and reduced the wages of the others.
 Of course, living expenses remained constant.
 These actions led to a strike.
 President Cleveland declared the strike to be illegal and “broke” it with Federal troops.
 Some striking workers were killed in the ensuing violence.